 In terms of towing capacity, we're looking at 10,000 pounds of maximum trailering with up to 1,300 pounds of payload.
 These numbers are for the RST model.

 The WT model will sit at the low-end and is meant for fleet customers.
 These buyers will get 510HP and 615 lb-ft of torque.
 The WT model affords 8,000 pounds of towing and 1,200 pounds of payload.
-In the press release linked above, Chevy stated, "After initial launch, Chevrolet will introduce a fleet model with up to 20,000 pounds max trailering with the max tow package."
+In the announcement press release, Chevy stated, "After initial launch, Chevrolet will introduce a fleet model with up to 20,000 pounds max trailering with the max tow package."

 On the driving end of the equation, the RST First Edition trim will feature front- and rear-drive motors that will make its e4WD system.
 The RST First Edition will also feature four-wheel steering, adaptive air suspension and a Multi-Flex midgate for expanded cargo capacity.
 The four-wheel steering will allow for tighter turning radii and better corner handling at high speed.